manasmishra/timetable/Readme.txt

 How to run the code
 ----------------------
-Things that I didn't cover:
+I have placed all input csv files inside input folder and reading it from there Things that I didn't cover:
 1. Writing test cases for the code.
 2. Code cleanup and code modularize